pvormste/yetzap/README.md

 # yetzap

-`yetzap` is a wrapper package for [uber's zap logger](https://github.com/uber-go/zap) which implements the [yetlog interface](https://github.com/pvormste/yetlog).
+`yetzap` is a wrapper package for [uber's zap logger](https://github.com/uber-go/zap) while implementing the [yetlog interface](https://github.com/pvormste/yetlog).
-It only supports a small subset of the zap logger but it should be enough in most cases.
+It only supports a small subset of the zap logger but it should be good enough for most cases.

 ## Install